Artificial Turf Fields

 Here is some good-to-know background information that all artificial turf field project planners should be familiar with.

-FAQ: Artificial Turf Fields
+FAQ: Artificial Turf Field

 Maybe you’re trying to decide whether to install an artificial turf field or a natural grass field.
 Or you’ve already decided to go the synthetic route and now you just need to win over a few remaining stakeholders.
 We know most of the questions you’re going to hear and figure we could save you some time by summarizing the answers you’ll want to give.